solidi/hl-mods/workspace/redist/readme.txt

 - mikela-valve for the infinite ammo approach https://github.com/ValveSoftware/halflife/issues/2598
 - Bobito Pawner and Firearms for the M16 model with reanimations https://www.moddb.com/games/half-life/addons/m16-reanimations-released
 - The Cold-Ice 2.5 for the m16 weapon model
+- malortie for the crossbow and glock animation fixes https://github.com/malortie/halflife